enigmanx/GazeTracking/README.md

 If anyone with more experience than me has ideas on how to effectively track a reference point or head pose so that the gaze point on the screen can be calculated contact me.

+##Link OpenCV

+Execute export OpenCV_DIR=/usr/local/opt/opencv3/share/OpenCV if it is correct path to OpenCV

 ##Building

 CMake is required to build eyeLike.